 Some credit cards with high annual fees end up being worth it because of extra rewards or travel perks, if you can use those perks frequently enough.
-Considering that the specific terms and benefits of the Amex Black Card aren’t easy to verify, it’s hard to know if a $5000 annual fee is worth it.
-But people with credit cards that are seen or marketed as status symbols, such as the Amex Black Card and the Mastercard® Gold Card, are likely paying more for the inferred status than they are for a good credit card.
+But people with credit cards that are seen or marketed as status symbols, are likely paying more for the inferred status than they are for a good credit card.

-If you have bad credit, you’re far better off putting down a deposit on a secured credit card with rewards - Discover it® Secured Credit Card, for example - than trying to get an unsecured card for bad credit.
+If you have bad credit, you’re far better off putting down a deposit on a secured credit card with rewards than trying to get an unsecured card for bad credit.
 And for everyone else, always make sure to consider what credit card fees buy you, relative to the best no annual fee offers, to see whether the added benefit (if any) is worth it in light of your spending and payment habits.